GZTimeWalker/GGOS/README.md

 use `make run` to start the OS, or run as no-graphic mode with `make run RUN_MODE=nographic`

-`/usr/share/ovmf/OVMF.fd` is required for booting this OS, you may need to install `ovmf` first.
 The development work is based on QEMU v7.0.0.

 You can put your files to `esp` directory to read them in the OS.